 The Literary Lineage of Egan’s Experiment

-If The Candy House descends from any particular literary ancestry, it might be the fragmented, polyphonic, and morally searching novels that emerged from the late twentieth century.
+If The Candy House descends from any particular literary ancestry, it might be the disjointed, polyphonic, and morally searching novels that emerged from the late twentieth century.
 Yet its closest cousin may not be a single book but a hybrid tradition: part speculative fable, part realist tableau, and part autofictional mirage.

 Egan’s stylistic precision prevents the novel from becoming diffuse.
 Even its most experimental chapters retain clarity.
 Each voice, each mode, is deliberate.
 There is no indulgence in chaos for its own sake.